-He asked me if I Have any idea on graphs.
-I said Yess I know basic algos on it, Then he asked me following problem
+He asked me if I Have any idea about graphs.
+I said Yess I know basic algos on it, Then he asked me the following problem

 2- https://www.geeksforgeeks.org/detect-cycle-in-a-graph/ ( Hint DFS)

-I used DFS and explained my approach .
-Then he asked my why not BFS and then it was followed by 5 minute discussion on where to use DFS and where to use BFS
+I used DFS and explained my approach.
+Then he asked me why not BFS and then it was followed by a 5-minute discussion on where to use DFS and where to use BFS

-Then he asked me very popular and simple puzzle
+Then he asked me a very popular and simple puzzle

 I answered it in 5 minutes with a small hint from him :